fluidself/fluidself.org/_books/business/18-minutes.md

 3. Do I have enough information?

-If the request fails the test--if the answer to any one of these questions is no--then don't do it.
+If the request fails the test—if the answer to any one of these questions is no—then don't do it.
 Pass it to someone else (the right person), schedule it for another time (the right time), or wait until you have the information you need (either you or someone else needs to get it).

 Don't wait too long to bring something up.
 People can only respect boundaries they know are there.
 The first time someone does something that makes me feel uncomfortable, I simply notice it.
 The second time, I acknowledge that the first time was not an isolated event or an accident but a potential pattern, and I begin to observe more closely and plan my response.
 The third time?
 The third time I always speak to the person about it.
 It's my rule of three.

 When you shorten transition time, you create a boundary that helps you and others adjust to a new reality.
-If there's something you need to do that you find difficult--writing a proposal, having an unpleasant conversation with someone, or doing any work you consider unpleasant--try doing it first thing in the morning so you minimize the time you have to think about it.
+If there's something you need to do that you find difficult—writing a proposal, having an unpleasant conversation with someone, or doing any work you consider unpleasant—try doing it first thing in the morning so you minimize the time you have to think about it.

-When you take vacation--or any other time you want to be undisturbed--schedule a specific time to take care of the things that would otherwise creep into each and every available moment.
+When you take vacation—or any other time you want to be undisturbed—schedule a specific time to take care of the things that would otherwise creep into each and every available moment.

 We don't actually multitask.
 We switch-task.
 And it's inefficient, unproductive, and sometimes even dangerous.
 Resist the temptation.
 How do we resist the temptation to multitask?
 First, the obvious: The best way to avoid interruptions is to turn them off.
 Second, the less obvious: Use your loss of patience to your advantage.
 Create unrealistically short deadlines.
 Cut all meetings in half.
 Give yourself one-third the time you think you need to accomplish something.
 Because there's nothing like a deadline to keep things moving.
 And when things are moving fast, we can't help but focus on them.